 Companion Planting Saves Space

 Well, duh!
 This one is a no-brainer.
-The first and most apparent benefit of planting herbs in the same pot is that it saves up tons of space, which is perfect for those living in urban areas trying to make the most out of their tiny gardens.
+The first and most apparent benefit of planting herbs in the same pot is that it saves up tons of space, which is perfect for those living in urban areas trying to make the most out of their tiny gardens - especially all you balcony gardeners and fire escape farmers!

 Companion Planting Improves Moisture Retention

-When you bundle up herbs together in one pot, this means you will have less open soil.
-And when you have less open soil, it will become more difficult for the sun to dry up the moisture.
+When you bundle up herbs together in one pot, this means you will have less exposed soil.
+When you have less exposed soil water evaporation slows down and your pots won't dry out as fast.
 That means less watering per plant and less maintenance for you.

 Companion Planting Reduces Disease Issues